 Forms are available on the FORMS PAGE.
 Under special circumstances (i.e., medical emergency, birth of a child, death of an immediate family member), AFP may allow a deferral from the current testing window to the next testing window with no additional fee.
 Special circumstances must either immediately precede or coincide with the administration of the exam.
 Events that can be anticipated are not considered eligible for a deferral.
 All such circumstances must include supporting documentation, such as a doctor’s note.
 A medical of personal emergency may apply to you or one of your immediate family members (spouse, child or parent).
 Approval of a deferral request is granted on a case-by-case basis.
 Deferrals are permitted only once per new application.
-Candidates must cancel their existing exam appointments in accordance with test center cancellation policies; otherwise they are subject to the "no-show" penalty fee of $85.
+Candidates must cancel their existing exam appointments in accordance with test center cancellation policies; otherwise they are subject to the "no-show" penalty fee of $90.
 Please see the Deferrals page for the full guidelines.

 Absolutely no substitutions may be made for the CTP examination.